1. Background

 The pedestrian planning framework adopts a plan-based approach which integrates the four pillars of walkability for planning, design, management and upkeep of the pedestrian realm and pedestrian improvement measures.
 It provides guidelines for designing suitable pedestrian improvement proposals at the district and local levels.

-5. Implementation arrangement
+5. Implementation Arrangement

 We have tested out some of the new walkability initiatives along the four pillars of walkability at various locations to create a pedestrian-friendly environment which encourages people to walk more and enjoy walking.
 We would continue to identify appropriate locations for implementation of walkability enhancement measures by taking into account the needs of local communities and businesses, local characteristics, and relevant walkability issues with due regard to street management and impact on traffic.